Buehler, Dodgers blank Cards to draw even in wild-card race

+ST. LOUIS — In a pivotal series for the Dodgers, rookie Walker Buehler came through with a masterful performance.

-ST. LOUIS — Rookie Walker Buehler allowed two hits in eight innings, Yasiel Puig homered twice and the Los Angeles Dodgers drew even with the St. Louis Cardinals in the NL wild-card race with a 3-0 victory on Friday night.
+Buehler allowed two hits in eight innings, Yasiel Puig homered twice and Los Angeles drew even with the St. Louis Cardinals in the NL wild-card race with a 3-0 victory on Friday night.
+The Dodgers also moved within one-half game of first-place Colorado in the NL West.

 Buehler (7-5) pitched beyond the seventh inning for the first time and earned his first victory since Aug.
 17. He retired the first 13 batters before Paul DeJong singled to left field.
 Harrison Bader singled later in the fifth for the Cardinals' only other hit.

+"This was probably the best pitching performance of the year," Dodgers manager Dave Roberts said.
+"Not only Walker but across the board.
+Against a very good club in St. Louis on the road and obviously what's at stake right now for each game.
+He wanted this moment and just coming out firing.
+His command.
+Just domination.
+He kind of did what he wanted to do tonight."

 Buehler struck out nine and walked two.
-In two career starts against St. Louis, he has not allowed a run and has 18 strikeouts in 15 innings.
+In two career starts against St. Louis, the right-hander has not allowed a run and has 18 strikeouts in 15 innings.

+"He's got some serious weapons," Cardinals manager Mike Shildt said.
+"He's throwing 97-98 (mph), with command.
+When you can locate your fastball, regardless of velocity, that's a nice weapon.
+Then you do it with that velocity and then you do it with some cut.
+And his cutter, at least from the side, it looked like it had some depth.
+Then second time through the lineup, start mixing in a changeup and hitting with that, that's a pretty potent weaponry right there."

 The Dodgers and Cardinals are tied for the second NL wild-card position, four games behind Milwaukee for the top spot.
-Los Angeles entered 1½ games behind first-place Colorado in the NL West.
+But Los Angeles has its sights on the division crown and moved closer when the Rockies lost to San Francisco.

+"Sometimes there's teams you match up well against," Buehler said.
+"It's hard to explain.
+It's just the way the game works and luckily tonight that worked out."

 Puig homered in the second off Jack Flaherty (8-7) and connected again in the ninth off Tyler Webb.
 It was his second multi-homer game of the season.